Hfl module on mdx 2007... where is it ?

 sorry to revive thread, but how to I open up the console?

 My Mom's MDX keeps dying and I am sure the HFL is the culprit.
-My TL's battery has also been dying, I just disconnected the HFL and am charging the battery as I type. |

 My battery was dying randomly and I couldn't understand why, I would have never have guessed it had to do with my HFL, is there no other alternative to fixing the HFL besides changing the module?

-Originally Posted by frankv27
+Originally Posted by frankv27 (Post 14299726)

 My battery was dying randomly and I couldn't understand why, I would have never have guessed it had to do with my HFL, is there no other alternative to fixing the HFL besides changing the module?